 We focus primarily on control design schemes and address attacks on sensors for autonomous ground vehicles (Fig. 1).
 We build upon ways to introduce redundancy within the control loop, as well as methods for attack detection and identification.
-We also consider communication spoofing attacks and develop a technique to measure trust among vehicles.
+We utilize security-aware attack-resilient estimators that identify an attack and allow the controller to pursue a mitigation strategy.